Tracer Pebble Studies

 Coastal Partners have developed an innovative method of using tagged tracer pebbles to track the movement of sediment along our beaches.
 By deploying and tracking these pebbles, we are able to collect valuable information on rates, direction and the patterns of littoral drift within an area of interest.
 This helps us to better understand local coastal processes, which in turn, supports local coastal management decisions, aids coastal defence scheme design and informs local beach maintenance activities, such as recycling and replenishment campaigns.

-- The tracers are not visible to the naked eye and therefore are less prone to disturbance from beach users;
+- The tracers are not visible to the naked eye and are therefore less prone to disturbance from beach users

-- The tracer tags use no power and can be left in the field for long periods of time;
+- The tracer tags use no power and can be left in the field for long periods of time

-- The vertical detection range of the antenna can be up to 1 m, which enables buried tracer pebbles to be identified;
+- The vertical detection range of the antenna can be up to 1m, which enables buried tracer pebbles to be identified

-- After initial deployment a number of retrieval surveys are conducted over a period of weeks, months and years to allow long-term trends in sediment pathways to be identified;
+- After initial deployment a number of retrieval surveys are conducted over a period of weeks, months and years to allow long-term trends in sediment pathways to be identified

-- Average detection rates over a two week period are approximately 72%, with more than 95% of all tags being detected more than once;
+- Average detection rates over a two week period are approximately 72%, with more than 95% of all tags being detected more than once

-- After 5 months in the field, tracers can disperse along 3 kilometres of beach.
+- After 5 months in the field, tracers can disperse along 3 kilometres of beach

 How could this method help you?